 Photo of Christopher Adams Christopher Adams

 Christopher Adams advises clients on matters involving China and the region.
-A non-lawyer, Mr. Adams recently served as the Senior Coordinator for China Affairs at the Treasury Department.
-He coordinated China policy issues across the U.S. government, led negotiations with China on a…
+A non-lawyer, Chris served as the Senior Coordinator for China Affairs at the Treasury Department.
+He coordinated China policy issues across the U.S. government, led negotiations with China on a broad range…